 Re-assessing your claim

-If you’re not about to reach State Pension age, Jobcentre Plus will send you a questionnaire between now and 2014.
+If you’re not about to reach State Pension age, Jobcentre Plus will send you a questionnaire.
 This will ask you how your illness or disability affects your ability to complete everyday tasks.

 Complete this questionnaire and return it by the deadline.
 Include original medical reports or letters that are relevant - you’ll get these back.